 - Punch-Down Fold: Push one side of the rim down into the cup to create a smaller, pointed insertion tip.
 Many find this the smallest point for insertion.

+- 7-Fold: Flatten the cup, then fold one corner down to the opposite side to create a ‘7’ shape.
 Insert the folded cup rim-first into your vagina, aiming towards your tailbone rather than straight up.
 Once inside, release the fold and allow the cup to pop open, forming a seal against your vaginal walls.
 You can check the seal by running a finger around the base of the cup to ensure it’s fully open, or by gently twisting it.

 Confident Removal: This is often the trickiest part for new users, especially if the cup creates a strong seal or rides high.